Blog/ How-to Guides

 Did this blog help you expand your knowledge about cold calling and how to use it in your recruitment or sales process?

-As opposed to cold calling, warm calling is engaging with candidates who have already shown interest in you
+Yes?
+Well, there is something else you should know- warm calling.
+As opposed to cold calling, warm calling is engaging with candidates who have already shown interest in you.

-For example - if a candidate fills in a contact form on the company website or career page, and you reach out to them via call, it will be called warm calling.
+For example, if a candidate fills in a contact form on the company website or career page, and you reach out to them via call, it will be called warm calling.
+This can be considered a targeted approach that assists you in connecting with potential candidates in an insightful way.
+Practising warm calling can also help enhance trust and credibility, approach in a personalized manner, and improve the rate of interview conversion significantly.

 End Note

-Many consider cold calling as a dead art form, but you would be surprised to know that a majority of businesses across the globe still practice cold calling on a daily basis and recruitment is no different.
+Many consider cold calling a dead art form, but you would be surprised to know that a majority of businesses across the globe still practice cold calling daily, and recruitment is no different.
+Use the cold calling tips to enhance your recruitment practices and attract clients and candidates alike.

 Happy Recruiting!